AmeliaSZK/CoulAdj-TestSamples/README.md

 Are you sure the colours are compared correctly?
 Some libraries use ARGB under the hood instead of RGBA, and you'll need to specify a custom compare function.

-This happened during the Qt implementation, because we were using [QRgb](https://doc.qt.io/qt-5/qcolor.html#QRgb-typedef).
+This happened during the Qt implementation, because [QRgb](https://doc.qt.io/qt-5/qcolor.html#QRgb-typedef) is an unsigned integer formatted as `#AARRGGBB`

 ## My output is the same as `golden.tsv`, but git diff says the files are different?!